 The department is committed to providing a sufficiently challenging curriculum for all its pupils, regardless of ability.
 However, we are also committed to providing opportunities to identify, and in turn nurture, those who are gifted.

-The Languages department has designated G & T representatives.
-The current representatives are Miss Graham and Mr Cunningham.
+The Languages department has a designated G & T representative.
+The current representative is Alex Davies (ADA)

 MFL faculty definition of Gifted and Talented